MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ms.reviewer: v-dehaas
 ---

-# Use form processing model in Power Automate
+# Use the form processing model in Power Automate

  > [!IMPORTANT]